mavic01/mavic01/README.md

 # Hello there;
 ## Welcome to Victor Iberi's Universe 👋🏾

-I'm a Software Engineer, UX Designer and an Artist.
+I'm a Software Engineer, UX Designer and Artist.
 I'm passionate about Web Engineering, Jamstack, mernstack, and others.
 I design and build useful open-source projects and create beautiful art portraits in my spare time...

 **Here's a quick summary about me**: